A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ The time series aware F-score introduces both a coverage threshold and a fuzzy tolerance zone to balance temporal robustness and realistic event coverage.
+\paragraph{Time series aware F-score ($TaF_\beta^\delta$)} ~\\ The time series aware F-score introduces both a coverage threshold and a fuzzy tolerance zone to balance temporal robustness and realistic event coverage.
 It decomposes the detection performance into two dimensions: \emph{detection accuracy} (event-level recognition) and \emph{positional accuracy} (temporal alignment)~\cite{hwang_TimeSeriesAwarePrecision_2019_tims_serise_aware_taf}.

 \textbf{Computation.} Let the recall and precision be defined as:

 where \( \alpha \in [0,1] \) balances event-level and positional emphasis.

 \textbf{Detection-level components:}